10 Reasons to visit the South Island

 - Lake Ellesmere

-And the largest lake on the North Island (and in New Zealand) is Lake Taupo; Lake Taupo would come in on number 1 in the preceding list of largest New Zealand lakes.
+The largest lake on the North Island (and in New Zealand) is Lake Taupo; Lake Taupo would come in on number one in the preceding list of largest New Zealand lakes.

-So for fun on the water, you must visit the South Island.
+So for fun on the water, you should visit the South Island.

-The best autumn colours in New Zealand can be found on the South Island in April.
+The best autumn colors in New Zealand can be found on the South Island in April.

-While you’ll be able to find patches of colour here and there on the North Island, it is not as good as on the South Island, especially in South Canterbury and Otago (Southern Lakes region).
+While you’ll be able to find patches of color here and there on the North Island, it is not as good as on the South Island, especially in South Canterbury and Central Otago (Southern Lakes region).

 7. South Island ski fields

-The South Island has 21 ski fields, compared to 4 on the North Island.
+The South Island has 21 ski fields, compared to four on the North Island.

 8. South Island wineries